openstor/console/systemd/README.md

-# Systemd service for MinIO Console
+# Systemd service for OpenStor Console

-Systemd script for MinIO Console.
+Systemd script for OpenStor Console.

 ## Installation

 - Systemd script is configured to run the binary from /usr/local/bin/.
 - Systemd script is configured to run the binary as `console-user`, make sure you create this user prior using service script.
 - Download the binary.
-Find the relevant links for the binary https://github.com/minio/console#binary-releases.
+Find the relevant links for the binary https://github.com/openstor/console#binary-releases.

 ## Create the Environment configuration file

-This file serves as input to MinIO Console systemd service.
+This file serves as input to OpenStor Console systemd service.

 ```sh
 $ cat <<EOT >> /etc/default/minio-console